-As of 12th September 2022, there were 125 risks recorded in the Risk Register.
-Of these, twenty risks were initially assessed to have an Inherent status of Very High, with mitigations reducing nine of these risks to High, five to Medium, one to Low; five risks 'remain as Very High.
-Overall, there are thirty-three risks with a Current (Mitigated) Risk Score of High or above, a small extract of which are shown in Appendix A.
+As of 11th November 2022, there were 123 risks recorded in the Risk Register.
+Of these, twenty risks were initially assessed to have an Inherent status of Very High, with mitigations reducing ten of these risks to High, four to Medium, one to Low; five risks remain as Very High.
+Overall, there are thirty-six risks with a Current (Mitigated) Risk Score of High or above, a small extract of which are shown in Appendix A.

-Details on the controls and mitigations planned or in place for the risks with a current risk score of Very High are included in this report, further to the discussion at the June 2022 Audit Committee meeting.
+Details on the controls and mitigations planned or in place for the risks with a current risk score of Very High are included in this report.